 Risk Management:

 Adrian Villard, Head of R&D Procurement at Haleon Consumer Healthcare, underscored the significance of risk management in procurement for the life sciences industry.
 Given regulatory requirements, supply chain complexities, and the need for quality assurance, effectively managing risks is crucial.
 Villard emphasized the importance of proactive risk identification, mitigation strategies, and robust supplier qualification processes to ensure compliance and minimize disruptions in the supply chain.
-Integrating risk management into procurement strategies enhances organizational resilience and maintains product integrity.
+Integrating risk management into procurement strategies not only enhances organizational resilience and maintains product integrity, but actively shapes a secure future of healthcare supply chain networks.

 -